A Survey on 3D Egocentric Human Pose Estimation: Datasets

 \section{Datasets}

 Large scale dataset is one of the key factors in visualizing and analysing a computer vision problem.
-Though there are many benchmark suite datasets like \textbf{MPII Human Pose} \cite{mpii} and \textbf{Human 3.6M} \cite{human3.6m} for traditional pose estimation, a notable gap exists in the availability of widely applicable benchmark dataset for egocentric pose estimation.
-Different proposed egocentric pose estimation methods have come up with their own datasets, most of which are constrained to motion capture systems in lab environments.
-In this section, we cover some popular datasets for 3D pose estimation in egocentric setup.
-Figure \ref{fig:dataset} showcases sample images from four different datasets.
-Table \ref{tab:dataset} lists the most popular datasets we found for egocentric pose estimation and also provides a concise overview of key features in each of them.
-Details for each dataset are provided in the text below.
+While benchmark datasets like MPII \cite{mpii} and Human3.6M \cite{human3.6m} exist for traditional human pose estimation, there's a notable gap for egocentric pose estimation benchmark datasets.
+Figure \ref{fig:dataset} showcases sample images from 4 different datasets.
+Table \ref{tab:dataset} summarizes the key features of 9 egocentric pose estimation datasets, with more details provided in the text below.

-\textbf{\textit{EgoCap}} \cite{egocap} proposed a method for creating large training datasets for body-part detection using a marker-less motion capture system.
+\textbf{\textit{EgoCap}} \cite{egocap} proposed a method for creating large training datasets using a marker-less motion capture system.
 They leveraged eight fixed cameras to estimate 3D skeleton motion.
 They projected it onto fisheye images from a head-mounted camera setup, enhancing the dataset with background replacement, clothing color variations, and simulated lighting changes.
-The dataset is augmented using intrinsic recoloring and symmetry, doubling its size.
-The training set includes around 75,000 annotated fisheye images from six subjects, with two additional subjects for validation.
-This innovative approach minimizes manual annotation and improves model generalization.
+The training set includes 75,000 annotated fisheye images from six subjects and 25,000 images from two additional subjects for validation.

-\textbf{\textit{Mo\textsuperscript{2}Cap\textsuperscript{2}}} \cite{mo2cap2} dataset addressed the challenge of acquiring annotated 3D pose data for training deep neural networks, specifically tailored to an egocentric fisheye camera setup.
-Manual labeling in 3D space is impractical, so marker-less multi-view motion capture is proposed for obtaining 3D annotations.
-However, obtaining a large, diverse set of annotated egocentric training examples using professional motion capture systems is time-consuming.
-To overcome this, the authors introduced a synthetic training corpus by rendering a human body model from an egocentric fisheye view.
-The dataset is built upon the SURREAL \cite{surreal} dataset, incorporating a variety of motions and body textures.
-Realistic training images are generated by mimicking real-world camera, lighting, and background scenarios.
-The synthetic dataset is comprised of 530,000 images with ground truth annotations of 2D and 3D joint positions, providing a diverse and extensive resource for training deep neural networks in egocentric pose estimation.
+The \textbf{\textit{Mo\textsuperscript{2}Cap\textsuperscript{2}}} dataset \cite{mo2cap2} tackles the challenge of obtaining annotated 3D pose data and introduces a marker-less multi-view motion capture.
+To address the time-consuming nature of obtaining diverse egocentric training examples, the dataset includes a synthetic training corpus generated from egocentric fisheye views.
+Built upon the SURREAL dataset \cite{surreal}, it offers 530,000 realistic training images with ground truth annotations of 2D and 3D joint positions.